matterofact/pokeFetch/README.md

 #### Description:

-* A cross-platform python application to view pokedex information.
+* A cross-platform python application to view Pokédex information.